Pre-Service Firefighter Education and Training

 - Standard First Aid and CPR – HCP level

-Prior to your first exercise at WRESTRC, you must log onto eConestoga and electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Training, Colleges, and Universities while you are on off-campus training.
+Prior to your first exercise at WRESTRC, you must log onto eConestoga and electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Advanced Education and Skills Development while you are on off-campus training.
 This Declaration will be placed in your student file.
 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage is electronically signed or you will not be allowed to attend your field experience.

 Concerns regarding Student Safety or the Safety and Care/Service for Clients